interaction-dataset/INTERPRET_challenge_multi-agent/README.md

 In this track, the input is M agents' motion information including coordinates, velocities, yaw, vehicle length and width in the observed 1 second (10 frames) as well as the cooresponding HD map.
 The target is to predict N (<= M) agents' coordinates and yaw in the future 3 seconds (30 frames).
 Note that the N agents are selected because they are fully observable during the 1+3 seconds.
 In addition, one of the N agents is denoted as the 'interesting agent' (csv column 'interesting_agent' as 1) to serve as the ego agent during the evaluation process.

 ## Submission
+Please first read [the guideline of the single agnet track](http://challenge.interaction-dataset.com/leader-board-introduction) for the basic information about the input data and submission.
+Most of them still applies in the multi-agent track.

+The following are the changed parts in the multi-agent track:

 For each scenario X like (DR_CHN_Merging_ZS0), there should be a single file 'X_sub.csv'.
 The following columns would be used during the evaluation: case_id, track_id, frame_id, timestamp_ms, x1, y1, psi_rad1, x2, y2, psi_rad2, x3, y3, psi_rad3, x4, y4, psi_rad4, x5, y5, psi_rad5, x6, y6, psi_rad6.
 The order of rows and columns could be arbitrary. 'xi, yi, psi_radi' represents the predicted coordinate and yaw for the vehicle 'track_id' at 'timestamp_ms' in the modality i.
-Up to 6 modalities would be taken into consideration and participants could choose not to submit less than 6 modalities.
+Up to 6 modalities would be taken into consideration.
+Participants could submit less than 6 modalities (like only x1, y1, psi_rad1).

 All vehicles in the input data with the 'track_to_predict' column as 1 should has predictions for 30 timestamps.
 Each submission could contain up to 6 modalities where the modality with higher confidence should has smaller index.
 In other words, modalaity 1 has the highest confidence and modality 6 has the lowest.